 Research Products.
-In January 2020, we acquired HemaCare, a leading global provider of human-derived cellular materials used in the development of production of cell therapies, as part of our Research Products business.
+Our Research Products business provides human-derived cellular materials used in the development of production of cell therapies.
 The business supplies controlled, consistent, customized primary cells and blood components derived from normal and mobilized peripheral blood, bone marrow, and cord blood.
 Research Products supports biotechnology and pharmaceutical companies, academic institutions and other research organizations who rely on high-quality, viable and functional human primary cells and blood components for biomedical and drug discovery research and cell therapy development.